 I often fantasized about what it would be like to be a dog.
 Especially, on any given Monday morning.
 I would much rather stand guard over my house, and never leave it, ever.
 To have someone feed me every meal, tell me how good I am, and invite me into bed every night to cuddle.
 Well, that sounds almost like heaven.

 Days full of naps and nights full of mindless sleep, without one damn little care in the world.
 My only wish would have been for a doggie door.
-I don’t think I want to be escorted to a bathroom.
+I don’t think would I want to be escorted to a bathroom.
 Dogs always look so pathetically vulnerable squatting in front of others.

 What could be better than being a dog I thought?
 I might have even been okay with the spaying and neutering.
 The thought of getting a bone now and then without any worries seems pretty nice, and I can’t count how many times a day I find my dogs “grooming” themselves.
 I thought I’d be just fine in the canine form.

-After finishing with most of the checkup, the vet then disclosed that he would end the appointment with the needed vaccines and a anal examination.
+After finishing with most of the checkup, the vet then disclosed that he would end the appointment with the needed vaccines and anal examinations.
 In my years of owning dogs and the countless check ups attended, I don’t recall this ever happening.
 I was immediately anxious for my dogs.
 If I went to my doc for a physical, I would be a bit concerned with an announcement of an anal probing.
 This would be something that would have to be discussed many, many days prior to the appointment, and I still might cancel anyway.

 For some unknown reason, I decided to pay serious attention to my dogs during this part of the exam.
 I stared intently in to my dog, Rainy’s face (before, during and post anal exam), and then did the same with my second dog, Jazzy, locking eyes with her.
-I am not certain what I initially was looking for in faces of my dogs.
+I am not certain what I initially was looking for in my dog’s faces.
 Fear?
 Protest?
 Maybe a raised eyebrow?
 I don’t know.
 However, I realized after this procedure I most likely have changed my mind about wanting to be a dog.

 If I didn’t know it was happening at the time, I would have never been able to guess.
 Both of my dogs did not react at all.
 Nothing.
 Not a whimper, a yelp, or even a growl.
 There was absolutely zero recognition they had experienced a finger up their bums.
 I believe I need to be of a species that is capable of acknowledging when their posterior has been breached, good or bad.

 On the way home from the vet appointment, I kept looking at both my dogs in the rear view mirror while driving them back to our house.
-They both were innocently sitting in the back seat glancing out the window with tongues a wagging, not a care in the world.
+They both were innocently sitting in the back seat glancing out the window with tongues hanging out and tails a wagging, not a care in the world.
 I felt the need to process with them, but they seemed perfectly unaffected.
 I realized I was the one who was not the same.